canonical/launchpad-manual/docs/user/explanation/answers/index.rst

 =======

-Launchpad Answers provides a question and answer system where users can ask for help with projects hosted on Launchpad.
-Understand how the Answer Tracker works, how to ask questions effectively, and how to help your community as an answer contact.
+Launchpad Answers provides a question and answer system where users can ask for assistance with projects hosted on Launchpad.
+This section explores the answer tracker's features and how to use it to ask for help.

 .. include:: /includes/important_not_revised_help.rst